20 Best Free Things to Do in Savannah, GA

 When in the city, strolling along this street is a must and will allow you to appreciate the Savannah riverfront and see the boats on the water, from tanker ships to old-fashioned cruise boats.
 You'll additionally come across the Waving Girl statue and a handful of other statues.

 Savannah is a must-visit city with an array of attractions and landmarks.
-Best of all, there's so much you can do in the city for free.
-From visiting museums and botanical gardens to hiking and going on walking tours.
-No matter what your vacation budget, you'll find incredible things to do in Savannah!
+Best of all, there's so much you can do in the city for free, from visiting museums and botanical gardens to hiking and going on walking tours.
+No matter what your vacation budget is, you'll find incredible free activities in Savannah, GA, to enjoy!

 Give us feedback about this article